|5% OFF||10% OFF||15% OFF|

 • Gastrodia (Tian Ma, Rhizoma Gastrodiae Elata)

-In studies, Gastrodia has demonstrated novel pain relief and inflammatory-mediating activities, as well as in vivo and in vitro inhibitory activity on nitric oxide (NO) production.
+In studies, Gastrodia has demonstrated novel inflammatory-mediating activities, as well as in vivo and in vitro inhibitory activity on nitric oxide (NO) production.
 (1)

 • Rehmannia (Shi Di Huang, Radix Rehmanniae Glutinosae Preparata)